Reading has been a huge focus at school.

 At Berrymede Junior School we know how important it is for teachers and parents to work together to give your child the best educational opportunities.
 Download our guide to Reading at Home

-Below is a version of our PowerPoint presentation.
+In school we do a presentation for parents.
 If you wish download a PDF version Click HERE.

 Why is Reading so important?